Update DronaHQ version

 Create backup of your server instance before upgrading so that you can restore them if needed.

-If you are using any cloud service like AWS, GCP, Azure, the cloud provider might have a convinient way to backup and restore state of your instance.
+If you are using any cloud service like AWS, GCP, Azure, the cloud provider might have a convenient way to backup and restore state of your instance.

 Backup your MySQL and Mongo database.
 If you have setup your databases with a managed service like AWS, they provide a managed way to take periodic backup of your databases.
 You can also take snapshots of your database to restore is faster in case of any failure.